zuozhenggh/learning-library/enterprise-manageability-library/enterprise-manager/em-fleet-maintenance-upgrade-ui/em-fleet-maintenance-upgrade-ui.md

 3. Created of the first version of “Tier\#1” Gold Image

-4. Subscription of *finance.subnet.vcn.oraclevcn.com* Database to above image
+4. Subscription of *finance.subnet.vcn.oraclevcn.com* database to above image

-5. Patching of *finance.subnet.vcn.oraclevcn.com* Database from 18.8 to 18.10 using Fleet Maintenance
+5. Patching of *finance.subnet.vcn.oraclevcn.com* database from 18.8 to 18.10 using Fleet Maintenance

 We recommend that you read through each of the steps, review the *emcli* command, its verbs and deployment procedures to get an understanding of what it takes to do it from scratch.
 For a full end-to-end hands-on execution of “patching” lab, we highly recommend the *Automated Database Patching at Scale with Fleet Maintenance* Lab.